OmarAlJarrah/web-database/Report/Introduction.md

 to just database.

 ## What is Concurrency?
-+ concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or at the same time simultaneously partial order, without affecting the final outcome.
++ Concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or at the same time simultaneously partial order, without affecting the final outcome.
 This allows for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.
 In more technical terms, concurrency refers to the decomposability of a program, algorithm, or problem into